Lucas-Corrieras-LCS/Lucas-Corrieras-LCS/README.md

 🔹 **[BMW Motorsport](https://mmi24b11.sae105.ovh/index.php)** – BMW Motorsport Experience is a two-week MMI project built using HTML, CSS, JavaScript, and PHP.
 The site features interactive elements, including image uploads, email sending functionality, and a dynamic user experience.
 Designed for performance and engagement, it offers a seamless and immersive interface. 🚀🏁

 🔹 **[Portfolio Website](https://www.lucas-corrieras.com)** – A dynamic portfolio showcasing all my work and projects built using modern web technologies, including HTML, CSS, JavaScript, and React.

+🔹 **[VPS](http://http://193.168.147.179)** –A dedicated platform hosting all my coursework and personal projects, built with HTML, Tailwind CSS, and JavaScript.
+Designed for easy navigation, it allows my professors to access and review my work efficiently.

 ---